 7. What recruiting steps should you take to hire a developer?

-We opened with a couple of tips on how to hire developers that are worth repeating: your startup needs to replicate both the speed and the personalized touch that larger organizations use to hire developers at scale.
+We opened with some tips on hiring software engineers that are worth repeating: your startup needs to replicate the speed and the personalized touch that larger organizations use to hire developers at scale.
 Here are some of the further nuances that go into that replication:

 1. Be thoughtful in your cold outreach